Lollipop-Bandana/Lollipop-Bandana/_README.md

-# Project Name
+# Roomy

-> Pithy project description
+> A revolutionary application to find a new roommate within your friend network.

 ## Team